redhat-developer/vscode-java/README.md

 * `java.configuration.workspaceCacheLimit` : The number of days (if enabled) to keep unused workspace cache data.
 Beyond this limit, cached workspace data may be removed.
 * `java.import.generatesMetadataFilesAtProjectRoot` : Specify whether the project metadata files(.project, .classpath, .factorypath, .settings/) will be generated at the project root.
 Defaults to `false`.
 * `java.inlayHints.parameterNames.enabled`: Enable/disable inlay hints for parameter names.
 Supported values are: `none`(disable parameter name hints), `literals`(Enable parameter name hints only for literal arguments) and `all`(Enable parameter name hints for literal and non-literal arguments).
 Defaults to `literals`.

-New in 1.10.0
+* `java.compile.nullAnalysis.nonnull`: Specify the Nonnull annotation types to be used for null analysis.
+If more than one annotation is specified, then the topmost annotation will be used first if it exists in your project dependencies.
+* `java.compile.nullAnalysis.nullable`: Specify the Nullable annotation types to be used for null analysis.
+If more than one annotation is specified, then the topmost annotation will be used first if it exists in your project dependencies.
 * `java.import.maven.offline.enabled`: Enable/disable the Maven offline mode.
 Defaults to `false`.
 * `java.codeAction.sortMembers.avoidVolatileChanges`: Reordering of fields, enum constants, and initializers can result in semantic and runtime changes due to different initialization and persistence order.
 This setting prevents this from occurring.
 Defaults to `true`.
 * `java.jdt.ls.protobufSupport.enabled`: Specify whether to automatically add Protobuf output source directories to the classpath. **Note:** Only works for Gradle `com.google.protobuf` plugin `0.8.4` or higher.
 Defaults to `true`.
 * `java.jdt.ls.androidSupport.enabled`: [Experimental] Specify whether to enable Android project importing.
 When set to `auto`, the Android support will be enabled in Visual Studio Code - Insiders. **Note:** Only works for Android Gradle Plugin `3.2.0` or higher.
 Defaults to `auto`.

-New in 1.11.0
+New in 1.12.0
-* `java.compile.nullAnalysis.nonnull`: Specify the Nonnull annotation types to be used for null analysis.
-If more than one annotation is specified, then the topmost annotation will be used first if it exists in your project dependencies.
-* `java.compile.nullAnalysis.nullable`: Specify the Nullable annotation types to be used for null analysis.
-If more than one annotation is specified, then the topmost annotation will be used first if it exists in your project dependencies.
+* `java.completion.postfix.enabled`: Enable/disable postfix completion support.
+Defaults to `true`.

 Semantic Highlighting
 ===============